 - Season lightly with salt and pepper. (optional)

 - Tip: Don’t go overboard with the salt as the dried tomatoes are usually salty.

 - For an Asian touch sprinkle with some sesame oil and sesame seeds at the end of cooking.

 - Instead of edamame, you could also use 100 grams of frozen split peas which you add together with the cooked brown rice.

 More red cabbage recipes

 If you love red cabbage but you don’t know what else to do with it, you’ve come to the right place.
-Some time ago I’ve posted a vitamin-rich recipe about a juicy purple cabbage salad with apples and carrots.
+Some time ago I’ve posted a vitamin-rich salad recipe with purple cabbage and carrots including a secret ingredient.

 I’m sure you’ll enjoy it too.
-In this blog post I’ve also put together the top health benefits of this cruciferous vegetable.
-Click here for the clean eating red cabbage salad recipe.
+In this blog post, I’ve also put together the top benefits of this cruciferous vegetable.
+Click through for the clean eating red cabbage salad recipe.